swiftlang/swift-evolution/proposals/0301-package-editing-commands.md

 - **name**: The name of the new product.
 - **type**: _executable_, _library_, _static-library_, or _dynamic-library_.
 If unspecified, this will default to _library_.
-- **targets**: A comma separated list of target names to to add to the new product.
+- **targets**: A space separated list of target names to to add to the new product.
 ***
 `swift package add-target <name> [--type <type>] [--no-test-target] [--dependencies <dependencies>] [--url <url>] [--path <path>] [--checksum <checksum>]`
 - **name**: The name of the new target.
 - **type**: _library_, _executable_, _test_, or _binary_.
 If unspecified, this will default to _library_.
 Adding system library targets will not be supported by the initial version of the CLI due to their often complex configuration requirements.
 - **--no-test-target**: By default, a test target is added for each library target unless this flag is present.
-- **dependencies**: A comma separated list of target dependency names.
+- **dependencies**: A space separated list of target dependency names.
 - **url/path**: The URL for a remote binary target or path for a local one.
 - **checksum**: The checksum for a remote binary target.